sp00ter/sp00ter.github.io/index.md

-## you probably shouldn't be here
+## lol why are you here

-but thank you
+but thank you for checking out my work

 ### now download your stuff and get out